Cosmetic Dentists & General Dentists located in Hamilton, NJ & East Orange, NJ

 When you have a knocked-out tooth or serious tooth pain, you can’t wait until the next scheduled appointment.
 Luckily, Navleen Kaur Thind, DDS, and her experienced dental team are ready to help when you have an emergency.
-Call her office at Academy Dental if you live in Hamilton or East Orange, New Jersey or one of the neighboring cities of Robbinsville, Bordentown, Trenton, and Newark, or book online when you have a case that needs immediate attention.
+Call her office at Academy Dental if you live in Hamilton, East Orange, Robbinsville, Bordentown, Lawrenceville, Elizabeth, Trenton, and Newark, New Jersey and neighboring cities of Orange, South Orange, West Orange and Irvington, New Jersey, or book online when you have a case that needs immediate attention.

 Dental emergencies often occur when you experience trauma to the mouth, such as when a tooth is knocked out.
 Other emergencies include: